rdpahalavan/nids-transformers/README.md

 ## Notes

-It's recommended to ensure you have sufficient disk space and RAM when using this package.
+It's recommended to ensure you have sufficient disk space and GPU memory when using this package.